Akshat4112/akshat4112.github.io/content/posts/llm-agents.md

 5. **Reflect and adjust** based on feedback
 6. **Maintain long-term memory** across interactions

+### Key Features of LLM Agents:
+- **Autonomy**: LLM agents can take action without continuous user intervention, executing tasks in an automated fashion.
+- **Adaptability**: LLM agents can adapt to different environments and instructions, adjusting their actions based on input.
+- **Decision-Making**: These agents can reason about tasks and make decisions, including breaking down large problems into smaller, manageable tasks.
+- **Integration**: LLM agents can interface with external systems, like databases, APIs, and the web, to retrieve information and perform actions in real-time.

 Unlike a standard chat interface, which generates text only, agents can interface with external systems, manipulate data, browse the web, and sometimes control physical devices.

-## 🛠️ The Anatomy of an LLM Agent
+## 🛠️ How Do LLM Agents Work?

+LLM agents function by leveraging the capabilities of large language models in conjunction with external tools, frameworks, or environments.
 A fully-featured LLM agent typically consists of several key components:

-### 1. Foundation Model
+### 1. Foundation Model (Language Model Core)

 The core of an agent is the language model itself.
 The foundation model provides the reasoning, planning, and text generation capabilities.
 Models like GPT-4, Claude, or Llama 2 serve as the "brain" of the agent system.
+Its natural language understanding capabilities allow the agent to understand instructions in human language.

 ### 2. Tool Use Framework